Is Camp Tipsy safe?

 In case it’s unclear what predatory behavior is, you’ve probably been around it before.
 Some serious problems and ways to deal with them:

-- A guy cruising from woman to woman with an agenda to score is likely looking for an easy mark who’s too drunk to say no. Keep an eye on that guy.
+- A guy cruising from woman to woman with an agenda to score is likely looking for an easy mark who’s too drunk to say no. That guy is a predator and needs to be ejected.
+Even if he didn’t commit a crime (assault, touching a person who cannot give consent).
+But we can’t do anything about it unless we know; you have to tell us!
 If that guy knows people are watching out for each other, everyone is safer.

 - If you see someone intoxicated who seems vulnerable, careless, or too out of it, keep an eye on them as well.
 Try to keep them in a safe space.
 Make sure they and the guy above never go off together—even for a short while.